msteenhagen/tapes/content/posts/session-06.md

 ---
 title: "Fri 24 Feb 2023: Enjoy Poverty"
-description: "Apparently, 'the *Guernica* of our time'"
+description: "Apparently, 'the *Guernica* of our time'?"
 date: 2023-02-10T23:47:00+01:00
 image: /images/06_this-whole-area.jpg
 # tldr:
 draft: false
-tags: [surprise]
+tags: ["Democratic Republic of the Congo", "poverty", "exploitation"]
 ---

 ![Person with a red bowtie and a bright pink and orange suit sits in the middle of a road, while cars approach from behind.
 Their raise their head up as though singing.](/images/06_enjoy-poverty-intro.jpg)